 Remember that payroll is not merely data, it has a real impact on the day-to-day lives of your employees, and they rely on its accuracy.
 We all expect employees to be good stewards of organizational resources and time spent “on the clock.”
 Likewise, the project leadership need to be the best possible stewards of employee payroll.

 Part of that stewardship means finding the right project partners.
-If you would like to learn more about best practices that we employ at Premier and see if our services fit your needs, reach out to me directly at Shane_Supple@premierintl.com.
+If you would like to learn more about best practices that we employ at Premier and see if our services fit your needs, contact us below.